Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 If you already have knowledge on WordPress, that’s great.
 But if you haven’t had one, don’t be discouraged about it.

-Then, I motivated them with the following magic words from Russel Brunson.
+Then, I motivated myself with the following magic words from Russel Brunson.

 “You don’t have to be the most knowledgeable person in the world on your topic, you just have to be one chapter ahead of the people you’re helping.
 There will always be people in the world who are more advanced than you are.
 That’s fine.
 You can learn from them, but don’t let it stop you from helping the ones who are a chapter or two behind you.”